felipeerias/nan-js-proposal/README.md

 The standard option for P2P communication once the connection is established would be WebRTC.

 However, NAN uses scoped IPv6 addresses that are not currently supported by WebRTC.
+More work will be needed on this area.
 Relevant bugs and discussion:

 + https://bugs.chromium.org/p/webrtc/issues/detail?id=9978
 + https://bugzilla.mozilla.org/show_bug.cgi?id=1445771